A1.7: Professions and studies

 2.

-Wat studeer jij aan de universiteit?
+Wat studeer je dit jaar aan de hogeschool?

-(What do you study at the university?)
+(What are you studying this year at the college?)

 3.